baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Frequentist Inference for Superiority, Equivalence, and Non-Inferiority Designs

 \section{Frequentist Inference for Superiority, Equivalence, and Non-Inferiority Designs}

-The superiority, equivalence, and non-inferiority tests are concerned with research settings in which two conditions (e.g., control and experimental) are compared on some outcome measure \citep{Lesaffre2008, Christensen2007}.
+The superiority, equivalence, and non-inferiority tests are concerned with research settings in which two conditions (e.g., control and experimental) are compared on some outcome measure \parencite{Lesaffre2008, Christensen2007}.
 For instance, researchers might want to investigate whether a new antidepressant medication is superior, equivalent, or non-inferior compared to a well-established antidepressant.
-The three research designs are quite similar in that they all contain some form of between-group comparison of a summary statistic (typically the mean).
-For a continuous outcome variable, this comparison is typically made with a $t$-test.
-The three designs differ, however, in the precise specification of the $t$-test (see Fig~\ref{fig:diagram}).
+For a continuous outcome variable, the between-group comparison is typically made with one or two $t$-tests.
+The three designs differ, however, in the precise specification of the $t$-tests (see Fig~\ref{fig:diagram}).

-In the following, we will assume that higher scores on the measure of interest represent a more favorable outcome (i.e., superiority or non-inferiority) than lower scores.
-For example, high scores are favorable when the measure of interest represents the number of social interactions, whereas low scores are favorable when the outcome variable is the number of depressive symptoms.
-Application of the opposite case, in which low scores represent the favorable outcome, follows straightforwardly.
-We will also assume that the outcome variable is continuous and approximately normally distributed within conditions.
-Throughout this article, the true population effect size ($\delta$) reflects the true standardized difference in the outcome between the experimental condition and the control condition (i.e., $\delta = \left( \mu _{\text{exp}}- \mu _{\text{con}} \right) / \sigma _{\text{pooled}}$).
+In the following, we will assume that higher scores on the outcome measure of interest represent a more favorable outcome (i.e., superiority or non-inferiority) than lower scores.
+For example, high scores are favorable when the measure of interest represents the number of social interactions in patients with social anxiety, whereas low scores are favorable when the outcome variable is the number of depressive symptoms in patients with major depressive disorder.
+We will also assume that the outcome variable is continuous and that the residuals within both conditions are Normal distributed in the population, sharing a common population variance.
+Throughout this article, the true population effect size ($\delta$) reflects the true standardized difference in the outcome between the experimental condition (i.e., $\text{e}$) and the control condition (i.e., $\text{c}$):